JinjiaOu/us-gas-price-visualizer/README.md

 # US Gas Price Visualizer

-Full-stack, self-hosted dashboard for US gasoline prices — an interactive choropleth map with **state → metro → county** drill-down, week/day deltas, multi-state trend comparison, and a dark "data terminal" aesthetic.
+Full-stack, self-hosted dashboard for US gasoline prices: an interactive choropleth map with **state -> metro -> county** drill-down, week/day deltas, multi-state trend comparison, search, watchlist alerts, and dark/light themes.

-Built with a simple deployment model: **the frontend is always online, the backend runs on demand on my own machine** and is exposed through a Cloudflare Tunnel only when a live demo is needed.
+Built with a simple deployment model: **the frontend is always online, while the backend runs on demand on my own machine** and can be exposed through a Cloudflare Tunnel when a live demo is needed.
 When the backend is offline, the frontend degrades to a cached real-data snapshot.

 ## Screenshots